 Roanoke College sponsors a 403(b) defined contribution retirement plan through TIAA.
 The plan was established to provide financial security over and above your normal Social Security benefits.
 To establish eligibility, you must be a full-time or regular part-time employee.
-After one year of service in a regular position, the college will begin contributing a designated percentage of an employee's base salary and the employee has a 5% mandatory contribution.
-Employees who have prior 403(b) retirement plans may begin participating first of the month following employment.
+The current enrollment rules and contributions are available by contacting Human Resources.